Avinandan24/face_recognition_attendence/Face-Recognition-Attendance-System/README.md

 # Face-Recognition-Attendance-System

-Recognize The faces And Take Automatic Attandance. ✨
+Recognize The faces And Take Automatic Attendance. ✨

 ![Alt text](demo/Face-Recognition-Attendance-System-Logo.jpg?raw=true "Face-Recognition-Attendance-System")

 This project is a POC web application demonstrating the use of facial recognition for marking attendance.
-It is a web application that can be used by the company to manage attendance of its employees.
+It is a web application that can be used by Institutions to manage attendance of its students.

 ## Functionality Supported

-- Register new employees.
+- Register new students.
-- Add employee photos.
+- Add student photos.
 - View attendance reports of all employees.
-Attendance can be filtered by date or employee.
+Attendance can be filtered by date or student.